By Lisa Brown

 You can also put your work through a grammar checker and see what comes up most often.

 These are the issues you have to focus on.
 Learn as much about these rules and practice them in your next written piece.

 You can also do a search for the most common grammar mistakes and then go back to your work and see if you fall into that bracket.

 Check your passive voice

 If you run a piece of your work through a grammar tool and most of the comments come back as ‘passive’, it might be time to learn more about active vs. passive voices.

 It’s all about learning something new every day and working towards a goal.
 If you want to be good at something, you must be willing to put the work in to get there.

 Set a goal of 6 months for yourself and do your best to learn as much as you can during that time.

 Lisa Brown works as a content manager.
-She is specialized on writing useful articles for writers, students and people who want to improve their writing skills.
+She is specialized in writing useful articles for writers, students and people who want to improve their writing skills.
 Her hobby is reading, travelling and blogging.
-Lisa`s life motto is “Never stop learning, because life never stops teaching”.
+Lisa`s life motto is “Never stop learning because life never stops teaching”.